CHAMPIONS LEAGUE: Man City and Napoli cancel each other out

+Manchester City and Napoli both marked their Champions League debuts with a goal but were unable to record maximum points tonight.
 The two clubs were appearing in the competition for the very first time and they were able to produce an entertaining, high-tempo Group A affair at Etihad Stadium which ended 1-1 after two second-half goals.

 Napoli opened the scoring in the 69th minute when they hit City on the break with Christian Maggio taking possession in his defensive third before advancing all the way to the top of the opposing penalty area before dishing for Edinson Cavani who slotted it through the legs of Joe Hart.

 But five minutes later, the home side replied when they won a free-kick outside the area on the right-hand side and Aleksandar Kolarov stepped up to curl it through the wall and past a stunned Morgan De Sanctis who failed to dive for the ball.
 The Serbian defender was substituted immediately after breaking his nose earlier.

 City were well on top early by dictating terms and it looked like they were going to grab the game by the scruff of the neck but Walter Mazzarri's Napoli made life difficult for the star-studded outfit and also created chances of their own.

 Both sides hit the crossbar in the first half with the visitors unlucky not to take the lead in the 18th minute when Ezequiel Lavezzi beat Hart but not the woodwork with an exquisite shot when he opened his body to get clear in the area.

 In the 34th minute, there was a fast break for City as Yaya Toure played Sergio Aguero through and the Argentine turned his marker deep in the area before cutting back for Toure who hammered the underside of the crossbar.